JPLACLAU/Prize4Trash/BusinessPlan.md

-Blockchain decentralized prize for collecting garbage
+Blockchain decentralized prize for collecting garbage (P4T, “Prize For Trash”).

 1. Executive summary

 We seek to develop a decentralized network for trash collection that will provide incentives for cleaning urban and natural areas that are outside the current city plan or regional plan for garbage collection.
 A centralized local authority may have a slow response or no response at all when garbage is found in unexpected places.
 Therefore that garbage is not being taken care of according to any garbage collection plan and might be piling up and cause increasing problems for the healthy sustainability of the local environment.

 This network also has the potential to be a job provider, thus enhancing the the financial sustainability of local communities as well.

+Salto de página

 2. Strategic overview